TMJ Treatment Fairview Heights, IL

 How Axes Approaches TMJ Treatment in Fairview Heights, IL

-Our approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders at Axes Physical Therapy is both holistic and personalized.
+Axes Physical Therapy takes a comprehensive, individualized approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
 Our TMJ treatments in Fairview Heights, IL aim to relieve jaw pain by targeting the underlying causes unique to each patient, ensuring that every aspect of care contributes to lasting relief and improved function.

 Core Components of TMD Treatment in Fairview Heights, IL

-Our TMD treatment plans in Fairview Heights, IL often include a blend of therapeutic techniques and exercises tailored to each patient’s specific needs.
-The treatment plan can include:
+We create TMD treatment plans in Fairview Heights, IL that frequently incorporate a mix of therapeutic techniques and personalized exercises.
+These may include:

 • Jaw Relaxation Exercise: A gentle motion designed to relieve jaw strain.